gabor-boros/questdb-stock-market-dashboard/README.md

-# Real-time stock streaming dashboard with Celery and Plotly
+# Real-time stock streaming dashboard with QuestDB and Plotly

 We are working with a lot of numbers and data every day.
 As understanding the raw data is challenging sometimes, the most common thing we do is create charts and graphs from it.